LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: The LLM-Agent-UMF

-Finally, \textbf{Action Impact} refers to the consequences resulting from an action.
-Numerous impacts can be cited, such as changing the environment by moving to different locations, gathering resources, or synthesizing new chemical compounds \textbf{\cite{132}}.
-Actions can also result in the alteration of the internal state of the agent, especially when acquiring new knowledge and collaborating with the memory module.
-Additionally, actions can trigger new ones, creating a chain of actions during task execution.
+The \textbf{Action Impact} perspective captures the consequences of actions, which may include altering the environment, such as moving locations, gathering resources, or synthesizing chemical compounds~\cite{132}.
+Actions can also modify the core-agent's internal state, particularly when acquiring new knowledge.
+This perspective highlights the tangible and intangible effects of actions, underscoring their role in achieving the core-agent's goals and adapting to dynamic contexts.